-Video about ʻAʻano, Kikino, Hamani, and Hehele
+Video Lesson about ʻAʻano, Kikino, Hamani, and Hehele

 Please take your time to soak in all the info in this 22 minute video about memeʻa words, which I explain in eight steps.
 The basic idea is that the memeʻa is a "container structure" for four different types of words: ʻaʻano, kikino, hamani, and hehele (in no particular order).
 These kinds of words are explained below.

 To fully understand the terms used in the video, make sure you have seen at least 0601V The Kaʻi Determiners #1: He and 0602V The Kaʻi Determiners #2: Ka, Ke.
-Those two videos will help you out as an introduction to building the two-word phrases shown in the video.
+Those two videos will help you out as an introduction to building the two-word phrases shown in this video.

 This is my favourite kind of word in Hawaiian.
 I think the ʻaʻano are just so powerful and when used properly really show how Hawaiian thinking in sentence construction is different from that of the English language.
 You'll learn lots more about that later on.
 For now, it will be important to know just what we mean when we say that a word is an ʻaʻano.